 If you approach Madrid in this manner, the city will spontaneously open itself up and show you her wealth, her beauty.
 This includes her artists and writers, leaders and laborers, delightful food and wine, and the ancient mythic undertones that weave a full tapestry using colorful threads from medieval to royal to neoclassical to more modern times.

 Madrid’s origins began as a Muslim fortress town in the 8th to late 11th centuries.
 It remained a backwater until 1561 when Hapsburg king Phillip II moved the capital here.
 He wanted to escape the physical and social claustrophobia of Toledo.
-Anyone who wanted to be in the circles of influence and power moved with him and Madrid grew quickly.
+Anyone who wanted to be in the circles of influence and power moved with him and the city grew quickly.

 Madrid has remained the nation’s capital even when dynasties changed in the early 18th century and the Bourbons took the throne.

-In today’s Madrid you will find people from Latin America, other parts of Europe, the Middle East, Asia, and North America.
+Today you will find people from Latin America, other parts of Europe, the Middle East, Asia, and North America.
 All claim a history or kinship with the legacy of Spain’s many-centuries and far reach in the world.
 Madrid is also a welcoming and all-accepting place with a serious life-savoring orientation.
 This attracts creative and innovative peoples from all over the globe.

 All these influences, past and present, are the glue that define and bind this dynamic Castilian city.